Know Your EPS

 A clear view of home energy performance

-EPS, brought to you by Energy Trust of Oregon, is an energy performance score that rates the efficiency of a home and measures it against similar-sized homes in Oregon.
+EPSTM, brought to you by Energy Trust of Oregon, is an energy performance score that rates the efficiency of a home and measures it against similar-sized homes in Oregon.
 With EPS, the lower the score the more efficient the home.
-The score can range from zero to over 200, with zero being the best possible rating.
+The score can range from zero to over 200, with zero being the most efficient rating.

 To see how EPS works, take a look at our sample EPS sheet.

-If you’re in the market for an energy-efficient home, our Smart Homebuyer Checklist prepares you to talk with builders and real estate professionals about the various aspects of a home that affect its level of energy efficiency.
+Our Smart Homebuyer Checklist can help prepare you to talk with builders and real estate professionals about the various aspects of a home that affect its level of energy efficiency and its score.
 The checklist provides questions and information so you’ll know what to look for and the questions to ask.

 How does a home receive an EPS?